Age Timeline Reference

 8 years — 10 years: Elderly

-Wolves start to show signs of age around the 6 or 7 year mark, but aren't considered truly elderly until they are around 8 years old.
+Wolves start to show signs of age around the 7 year mark, but aren't considered truly elderly until they are around 9 years old.
 Wolves will slow down considerably, their tempers may change for better or worse, their fur may become greyer especially around the snout, and they are no longer able to do the things they used to do.
 Old wolves may have difficulty standing after lying for long periods of time, their howls may become strained or they may lose the ability entirely, and they may have less control over their bodily functions.
 Wolves will die of old age before reaching 11 years of age.

 • Equivalent human age: 67 years — 90 years